How do I read a drug list?

 The second column, drug tier, also gives you important information about cost.
 Although what you pay depends on which plan you have, here's what drug tiers tell you.

-- Tier 1 Preferred Generic: Commonly prescribed generic versions of brand name drugs with the lowest copay.
+- Tier 1 Preferred Generics: Commonly prescribed generic versions of brand name drugs with the lowest copay.

-- Tier 2 Nonpreferred Generic: Generic drugs with a higher copay that still save you money over the brand name versions.
+- Tier 2 Generics: Generic drugs with a higher copay that still save you money over the brand name versions.

 - Tier 3 Preferred Brand: Brand name drugs with a lower copay or cost than drugs in Tier 4.